projectsesame/sesame/design/httpproxy-prefix-rewrite.md

 object but the Envoy prefix rewrite feature requires a [prefix][2] and only one kind of path match can be used at a time.

-This means that Contour must validate that prefix replacement may not be used in conjunction with wildcard path matching.
+This means that Sesame must validate that prefix replacement may not be used in conjunction with wildcard path matching.

 ### Prefix fragility